mtsoares/kubernetes-lab/Lab04/README.md

 kubectl get pvc
 ```

+The PVC status should be PENDING (this will change once a pod is attached to it).
 Write the PVC name on the notepad as it will be used on the next task.

 ## Add the PVC to the actual Wordpress Pod